ravipandya412/FeedStoryApp/README.md

 # FeedStoryApp
 - Create App which shows list of different story.
-- This demp app has created using Kotlin, MVVM, Coroutine and Retrofit.
+- This demo app has created using Kotlin, MVVM, Coroutine and Retrofit.